 - If you’re in a same-sex or domestic partnership, is your partner eligible?

 - At what intervals will your performance and salary be reviewed?

 - What career development programs will you have access to?

-You can't be overinformed when it comes to the compensation package from a prospective employer.
-Ask about everything that’s included — and about things important to you that may not be there.
-You don't want to be caught off guard after you've started your new job.
+You can’t be overinformed when it comes to a compensation package from a prospective employer.
+Ask about everything that’s included — and about things important to you that may not be in it.
+You don’t want to be caught off guard after you’ve started your new job.